serokell/blog-posts/whats-that-typeclass-Foldable/article.md

 (,) Char :: * -> *
 ```

-Therefore, for those data types which could have `Foldable` instance, generalized versions of `foldr` and `foldl` have the following type signatures:
+For those data types which could have `Foldable` instance, generalized versions of `foldr` and `foldl` have the following type signatures:

 ```haskell
 foldr :: Foldable t => (a -> b -> b) -> b -> t a -> b